 The Autobiography of Benjamin Franklin

-Much of the content of the letters in his Autobiography tedious to read, but I found it interesting to compare what I learned from it with other historical notes about his son.3
+It's tedious to read much of the content of the letters in his autobiography, but I found it interesting to compare what I learned from it with other historical notes about his son.3

 William became an attorney and was a colonial administrator.
 During the American Revolution, William refused to join the patriotic rebellion against royal authority.

-Ben used his influence to make his son royal governor of New Jersey in 1767.
+Ben used his influence to make his son the royal governor of New Jersey in 1767.
 However, William was unwilling to repay his father's generosity.
-They had a falling out because William was against anything that had to do with the plans for independence from the British loyalists.
+William was against anything that had to do with the plans for independence from the British loyalists.

-Among his many personal letters in this book, I found a letter to his sister, Jenny (Jane Franklin Mecom), where he mentions that he wrote a whole "Book of Devotions" about his religious beliefs for his own use.4 He wrote a lot about religion in various places.
+This book also contains many of his personal letters.
+I found a letter to his sister, Jenny (Jane Franklin Mecom), where he mentions that he wrote a whole "Book of Devotions" about his religious beliefs for his own use.4 He wrote a lot about religion in various places.

 One thing stood out for me more than any of his scientific research.
 Despite his commitment issues, he nevertheless got into an argument in written letters back and forth with a friend, James Reed, where he tried to explain to James that "all wives are in the right."
 Ben went on to say that James must not understand that, because "for you are yet but a young husband."9